Skip to content

 Summary

-• k-point convergence in solids.
+• achieve k-point convergence in solids.